June 2025

 The screens I designed included complex interactive elements, so I leveraged newly available AI-powered prototyping tools to create high-fidelity, testable prototypes.
 This allowed me to validate interactions and gather feedback at speed without waiting for full development.

-• Client Validation: Shared selected prototypes with Discovery Partnership clients, enabling us to validate assumptions with real bid writers and gather early feedback on usability, trust, and fit within existing workflows.
+Client Validation: Shared selected prototypes with Design Partnership clients (clients who have signed up to help us with discovery in return for early access to beta features), enabling us to validate assumptions with real bid writers and gather early feedback on usability, trust, and fit within existing workflows.

 Rapid high fidelity prototyping with Figma Make

-Highlighting Vision vs. MVP Compromise: The original design called for colour-coded highlighting of requirements directly within RFP text, closely mirroring how writers naturally annotate documents.
-Due to technical limitations, the MVP shipped with chunk-based selection instead.
+Challenge: The original design called for colour-coded highlighting of requirements directly within RFP text, closely mirroring how writers naturally annotate documents.
+Due to technical limitations, the MVP shipped with chunk-based selection instead, which made precise highlighting more difficult.
 While this compromise allowed the feature to launch on time, highlighting remains a future design goal to better match user mental models and deliver a more intuitive validation experience.

 Beta Release: Launched to early users, who responded positively to the ability to move faster without losing control.